dizak/django-mothulity/README.md

 1. Present HTML front-end to the user which gathers submission data.
 2. Run a separate sched.py script which takes care of reading what was gathered in the database, submits it to [SLURM](https://slurm.schedmd.com/) and watches the submitted process.

 django-mothulity stores its settings in the database - there is no need for any modification in the code (including the paths, scheduler and HPC settings) once it is deployed.
 The settings are bound to the domain name other than ```localhost``` and specified in ```<name_of_project>/settings.py ALLOWED_HOSTS```.
 Once this is specified, these settings must specified in the Admin Panel.
-This solution does NOT allow for using more than domain name - the settings will always bound to first object from the ```ALLOWED_HOSTS``` other than ```localhost```.
+This solution does NOT allow for using more than one domain name - the settings will always bound to first object from the ```ALLOWED_HOSTS``` other than ```localhost```.

+## Requirements

+- SSH keys exchanged with the HPC.

+- The same directory mounted at the Web-Server and the HPC.
+The first is needed for files upload.
+The latter for the ssh commands.

-### Installation for Production - NGINX and Gunicorn (virtual environment is advised, as always)
+## Installation for Production - NGINX and Gunicorn (virtual environment is advised, as always)

 These instructions are compliant to [this tutorial at DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04) but with the standard SQL database.
 Neverthless, is should work with any database backend.

-1. Setup the production NGINX server and the Gunicorn WSGI as indicated in the [DigitalOcean tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04).
-Working in the virtual environment, created during the server setup, follow the instructions below.
+1. Setup the production NGINX server and the Gunicorn WSGI as indicated in the [DigitalOcean tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04). **From this point it is assumed that**:
+  - the django project was created,
+  - the SuperUser was created and the Admin Panel works with the production server.

 1. ```pip install django-mothulity-*.tar.gz``` - the project will most probably NOT be distributed with the PyPI.